ThePeeps191/ThePeeps191/README.md

 # Hey There!

-Hello everyone!
+Hi monkeys!
 I am a mostly self-taught middle-school programmer and started programming in Grade 2/3 with Python.
 I'm currently practicing to compete in the 2023 CCC Senior. :)

 My main languages are Python and C++, but I sometimes use HTML, JavaScript, and CSS in web dev.
 I also know C (duh lol) and Go, and I am currently learning to get better at C++ for the CCC too!
 I'm also learning Unity for some game development.